A JSJ-type decomposition theorem for symplectic fillings: Introduction

 Let us start with a partial list of known results classifying the number of exact symplectic fillings of a given contact manifold.
-A detailed survey can be found in [O2]. \begin{itemize} \item (Eliashberg [El]) $(S^3,\xi_{std})$ has a unique exact filling up to symplectomorphism.
+A detailed survey can be found in \cite{ozbagci2015topology}. \begin{itemize} \item (Eliashberg \cite{eliashberg1990filling}) The standard contact 3-sphere $(S^3,\xi_{\std})$ has a unique exact filling up to symplectomorphism.

-\item (Wendl [We]) $(T^3,\xi_1)$, where $\xi_1$ is canonical contact structure on the unit cotangent bundle of $T^2$, has a unique exact filling up to symplectomorphism (Stipsicz [St] had previously shown that, up to homeomorphism, there is a unique exact filling on $\Sigma(2,3,5)$ and $(T^3,\xi_1)$).
+\item (Wendl \cite{wendl2010strongly}) The 3-torus $(T^3,\xi_1)$, where $\xi_1$ is the canonical contact structure on the unit cotangent bundle of $T^2$, has a unique exact filling up to symplectomorphism.
+Stipsicz \cite{stipsicz2002gauge} previously showed that, up to homeomorphism, $(T^3,\xi_1)$ admits a unique exact filling.

-\item (McDuff [MD]) The standard tight contact structure on $L(p,1)$ has a unique exact filling up to diffeomorphism for $p \neq 4$ and for $p = 4$ there are two.
+\item (McDuff \cite{mcduff1990structure}) The standard tight contact structure on $L(p,1)$ has a unique exact filling up to symplectomorphism when $p \neq 4$; for $p = 4$, there are precisely two exact fillings.